 Curricula Developed

-— Co-author of curriculum for specialization in M.Teach program, Al-Qasami Academy
+— Coauthor of curriculum for certified specialization in instruction, M.Teach program, Al-Qasami Academy

-Co-author of pedagogical counseling program for curriculum on specialization in M.Teach program, David Yellin College
+Coauthor of pedagogical counseling program for the curriculum for certified specialization in instruction, M.Teach program, David Yellin College

-Establishment of Learning Centers and Sites
+Establishment of Learning Centers and Websites

-— Developed a Web site on .
-The site is accessible to teachers and students of language education and offers them a broad range of online lessons and study units, video clips based on the “Flipped Classroom” and Digital Pedagogy strategies, articles on innovation and creativity in pedagogy, the Ministry of Education curriculum, and enrichment materials
+— Developed a website on digital pedagogy in language education.
+The site, accessible to language education teachers and students, offers a broad range of online lessons and study units, video clips based on the “flipped classroom” and digital pedagogy strategies, articles on innovation and creativity in pedagogy, the Ministry of Education curriculum, and enrichment materials.

-— 2014–2015: created a that promote high-level thinking in teaching Arabic in primary schools.
-The units were put to use at Al-Khwarizme School in Baqa al-Gharbiyya by third-year students whom I advised.
+— 2014–2015: Created a website with online study units that promote the cultivation of high-level thinking in Arabic instruction in primary schools.
+The units will be implemented at the Al-Khwarizme School in Baqa al-Gharbiyya by third-year students whom I advised.

-2012–2013: created and managed a at Al-Qasami Academy.
+2012–2013: Created and managed a website for the Pedagogical Training Division at Al-Qasami Academy.

-2011–2012: created a in Arabic as a students’ aid.
-The site integrates digital communication into pedagogical counseling for assimilation of the 21st Century National Program.
+2011–2012: Created a website with online Arabic lessons and study units as a student resource.
+The site combines digital communication with pedagogical counseling, as part of the impelmentation of the National Program for 21st Century Skills.

 Development of Pedagogical Tools and Learning Materials

-Manual for PDS program in pedagogical counseling
+Users’ guide for PDS program in pedagogical counseling.

-Manual for pedagogical counseling staff
+Users’ guide for pedagogical counseling staff.

-Overhaul and update of tools for evaluation of pedagogical counseling.
-In view of curricular changes and reforms at the Ministry of Education, I developed planning and evaluation reports related to my work as a pedagogical counselor.
-Today, these reports are important tools for the evaluation of student teachers in the M.Teach degree program.
+Overhauling and updating tools for the evaluation of pedagogical counseling.
+In view of curricular changes and reforms at the Ministry of Education, I developed planning and evaluation reports related to my pedagogical counseling work.
+Today, these reports are important tools for the evaluation of students in the practicum of the M.Teach degree program, Al-Qasami Academy.

-Writing and developing tools for evaluation of individualized lessons in student teaching.
-Pedagogical counselors based their work on this instrument and some use it today as an important tool for the evaluation of individualized lesson plans.
+Writing and developing evaluation tools for individualized lessons in student teaching.
+Pedagogical counselors based their work on these tools, and some use them today as an important instrument for evaluating individualized lesson plans.

-Initiatives and Projects in My Educational and/or Professional Field
+Educational and/or Professional Initiatives and Projects

-From 2011 to the present, I carried out several educational initiatives, some of which were not included among my duties at the college during those years.
-I initiated most of them or was invited to manage them.
-Details follow:
+From 2011 to the present, I have undertaken a number of educational initiatives that, in some cases, went beyond the responsibilities of my formal position at the college during those years.
+In most cases I intiated these projects, and in others I was invited to manage them.
+They include:

-Managed an initiative as part of the “Israeli Hope in Academia” venture.
-Title of the initiative: “Travelogue: an Encounter among Educators from Different Sectors at the Heart of Shared Life in Israel.
-The initiative, held in conjunction with Tel Aviv University, targeted two population groups: students at Tel Aviv University and at Al-Qasami Academy.
+Management of “Travelogue: An Encounter among Educators from Different Sectors at the Heart of Shared Life in Israel.”
+Part of the “Israeli Hope in Academia” initiative, the project was coordinated with Tel Aviv University and targeted two groups of students, one at Tel Aviv University and the other at Al-Qasami Academy.

-Managed an initiative titled “Progressing and Developing at Al-Qasami Academy,” in which students are invited to develop in various important fields.
-Thus far, the initiative has included the following enrichment courses and workshops: a course on coaching and personal development, a course on strategies in teaching texts in language education, enrichment workshops such as fundamentals of correct writing, Al-Hamza, common mistakes in Arabic, and stories and books as therapeutic tools.
+Management of “Self-Progress and Self-Development at Al-Qasami Academy,” an intiative aimed at encouraging students to develop in various important fields.
+Thus far, the initiative has included the following enrichment courses and workshops: coaching and personal development, strategies in teaching texts in language education, fundamentals of proper writing, the use of the hamza, common mistakes in Arabic, and use of stories and books as therapeutic tools.

-Managed a project titled “Development of Creative Expression and Writing.”
-Its purpose is to develop creative expression and writing so that participants (participants in the outstanding students program at Al-Qasami Academy, along with schoolchildren) can test themselves in expression and speech and in dialoguing in standard Arabic, and acquire tools for correct and creative writing of diverse texts.
+Management of the “Development of Creative Expression and Writing” project.
+Its purpose is to develop creative expression and writing so that participants (students from the outstanding track at Al-Qasami Academy and local schoolchildren) can gain experience in self-expression, diction, and dialogue in standard Arabic, and acquire tools for correct and creative writing of diverse texts.